 How We Started

-Child care is an essential service for many families who depend on it to work.
-A lack of available child care prevents workforce participation, especially among mothers.
-With over 74% of children ages 0-5 having all available parents in the workforce, it’s a significant community support for the Wisconsin workforce.
-Additionally, quality child care can benefit a child for years into the future and all kids deserve the same great start.
-Quality care requires a skilled workforce, but as a historically underfunded field, early educators make on average $10/hr, an unlivable wage.
-Child care providers in Wisconsin are 98% women and are more diverse in race and ethnicity than the whole of the Wisconsin.
-Throughout the state, child care programs have been closing at an alarming rate with staffing and finance issues listed as biggest challenges.
-Wisconsin has an opportunity to help children, families, and early educators and the Wisconsin Early Childhood Association has developed a solution we believe will help child care programs succeed.
-The Wisconsin Early Education Shared Services Network brings together family child care programs and group child care programs to benefit from collaborations and efficiencies.
-By sharing resources, knowledge, and skills, child care programs can improve outcomes for young children, build capacity in their caregiving, and benefit their communities in growing ways.
+Throughout the state, child care programs have been closing at an alarming rate with staffing, administrative burden, and finance issues listed as biggest challenges.
+Wisconsin recognized an opportunity to help children, families, and early educators and the Wisconsin Early Childhood Association (WECA) has developed a solution we believe will help child care programs succeed.
+The Wisconsin Early Education Shared Services Network (WEESSN) brings together family and group child care programs to benefit from collaborations and efficiencies within a shared services network.
+By sharing resources, knowledge, and skills, child care programs can improve quality, build capacity in their caregiving, and benefit their communities in growing ways.

 This solution was built from the community and for the community.
-WECA is a founding member of Wisconsin Partners, a group of 10 statewide and two regional associations ranging from AARP Wisconsin and Greater WI Agency on Aging Resources to WI Council of Churches and WI Counties Association, whose purpose is to develop broad and deep relationships in order to build more vibrant communities across the state.
-Several years ago, Wisconsin Partners launched a series of community conversations in the Vernon and Monroe County region leading to the development of the ongoing effort now known as the Kickapoo Conversations, a citizen-based forum envisioning the future of this region.
+WECA is a founding member of Wisconsin Partners, a multi-sector coalition, whose purpose is to develop broad and deep relationships in order to build more vibrant communities across the state.
+Several years ago, Wisconsin Partners launched a series of community conversations in the Vernon and Monroe County region leading to the development of the ongoing effort now known as Kickapoo Conversations, a citizen-based forum envisioning the future of this region.
 Members of this group include schools, churches, youth, government and nonprofit organizations, and business leaders from both small and large area employers.
-Kickapoo Conversations has been the impetus behind envisioning the Shared Services Network model to support high quality child care within the region.
-On behalf of this breadth and depth of relationship, WECA successfully secured a highly competitive Healthier Wisconsin Partnership Project (HWPP) grant to provide funding for the launch of WEESSN in this region.
+These conversations sought to answer the question: how can we improve access to quality child care in our region?
+The innovative model of the Wisconsin Early Education Shared Services Network (WEESSN) was born and then generously funded by the Healthier Wisconsin Partnership Project (HWPP) grant from A Healthier Wisconsin Endowment to pilot in this region.

-Once it was clear that this pilot was working, WECA secured additional funding (see funders page) to expand WEESSN to the following areas of Wisconsin:
+Once it was clear that this pilot was working, WECA secured additional funding to expand WEESSN to the following areas of Wisconsin: